Coaching in Context

 “I am committed to teaching in this APC so that graduates can coach within their practice with a high degree of adherence to essential coaching features thereby having the greatest impact on clients they serve.”

-Mrs. Gerhardt, an occupational therapist by background, is a clinical research coordinator for coaching studies including one serving caregivers of children with spinal cord injury and another with adults with spinal cord injury.
-As part of this coordination work, she has assisted with the development and reliability testing of the Coaching in Context fidelity measure.
-She also serves as a coach within a study involving caregivers of adults who have had a first-time stroke.
+Dr. Gerhardt, an occupational therapist by background, has helped to coordinate coaching studies for both caregivers of children with spinal cord injury and adults with spinal cord injury.
+She has also served as a coach within a study involving caregivers of adults who have had a first-time stroke.
+She has helped to develop and refine a fidelity measure for Coaching in Context.

-Mrs. Gerhardt completed the School of Coaching Mastery Certified Positive Psychology Coach Program and is now a certified competent coach.
+Dr. Gerhardt completed the School of Coaching Mastery Certified Positive Psychology Coach Program and is a certified positive psychology coach.
+She assists with Coaching in Context workshops and the Coaching in Context advanced practice certificate.

-Nicole reports “through my participation in coaching, I have gained much admiration for this approach for versatility with both individuals with various health conditions and their caregivers.
-Learning how to empower someone to identify goals and problem solve to achieve these goals is a vital skill that can be used by countless professionals to improve the quality of life of their clients.
-I hope to increase the awareness of this intervention and to help professionals implement it with fidelity.”
+Nicole reports “through my participation in coaching, I have gained much admiration for this approach for versatility with both individuals with various health conditions and their care partners.
+Learning how to empower someone to identify goals and problem-solve to achieve these goals is a vital skill that can be used by countless professionals to improve the quality of life of their clients.
+I hope to increase the awareness of Coaching in Context and to help professionals coach with fidelity.”